SpektraSystems/Azure-Synapse-Analytic-Day/03-power-bi-integration.md

 1. Navigate to [www.powerbi.com](https://www.powerbi.com) on a new browser tab.
 Select **Sign In** and use the credential provided to you.

-2. Select `Workspaces` from the left menu and select the `PowerBIWorkspace` as shown in the screenshot.
+2. Select `Workspaces` from the left menu and select `PowerBIWorkspace` as shown in the screenshot.

    ![Selecting the right workspace to work on](media/ex03-selecting-workspace.png "Selecting the right workspace to work on")